 A platform brings together job/traineeship vacancies of employers looking for young workers and the CVs of young jobseekers, aged 18 to 35 from all EU countries plus Norway and Iceland.

 Officially launched at the end of 2016, the European Solidarity Corps finances volunteering activities, traineeships and jobs for young people in projects benefitting communities and people around Europe until the end 2020.
-By mid-2018, almost 64.000 young people had already registered to take part.
+By September 2019, more than 161,000 young people had already registered to take part.

 In 2019 MEPs approved the priorities for the new programme for 2021-2027 which would include volunteering for humanitarian aid outside the EU and offer more opportunities for young people with fewer opportunities, people from remote regions or with a migrant background.